executionByFork/MCC_Mod_Manager/README.md

 The 'Delete Selected' and 'Delete All Backups' buttons remove the selected/all backup files, respectively, after confirming that you actually want to delete them.

+## Known Issues
+- The application will crash if it tries to modify a game file which is currently in use by the game.
+As a workaround, only patch files to the game while Halo MCC is not running.